Isaias Wreaks Havoc on Northeast, Causing Widespread Damage, Power Outages

 More than 1.4 million lose power in New Jersey

 High winds took down trees and utility poles across the state, which sustained a direct hit from the storm, leaving more than 25 percent of the state without power.
-It could days to restore electricity in some areas, state officials warned on Tuesday afternoon, as crews can’t get to work until the winds from the back end of the storm die down.
+It could take days to restore electricity in some areas, state officials warned on Tuesday afternoon, as crews can’t get to work until the winds from the back end of the storm die down.

-Tornados reported or suspected in at least six states, and watches remain in effect through the evening
+Tornados reported or suspected in at least six states, watches remain in effect through the evening

 Tornadoes caused by the storm have been reported in North Carolina, Virginia, Maryland, Delaware, Pennsylvania, New Jersey, and Vermont.

-In Bertie County, North Carolina, at least two people were killed and another 12 hospitalized after a tornado struck a a community of mobile homes overnight.
+In Bertie County, North Carolina, at least two people were killed and another 12 hospitalized after a tornado struck a community of mobile homes overnight.

-In Pennsylvania, one apparent tornado struck the campus of Doylestown Hospital in Bucks County, flipping over cars and heavily damaging a few buildings — though no injuries have been reported yet.
+In Pennsylvania, one apparent tornado struck the campus of Doylestown Hospital in Bucks County, flipping over cars and heavily damaging a few buildings — though no injuries have been reported as of yet.

 Widespread flooding near Philadelphia

-As much as 8 inches of rain fell in parts of Pennsylvania as Isaias moved across the state on Tuesday, and there has been widespread flash flooding in the Philadelphia suburbs.
+As much as eight inches of rain fell in parts of Pennsylvania as Isaias moved across the state on Tuesday, and widespread flash flooding has occurred in the Philadelphia suburbs.
 Water levels are still rising in some places as the rainfall works its way through the region’s rivers and streams, as NBC Philadelphia reports:

 People had to be evacuated from homes along the Darby Creek, Cobbs Creek is swollen to its banks, and minor flooding is expected along the Schuylkill in Philadelphia and in Reading.
-Overflow from the Christina River in Delaware was causing major flooding. … [T]he Schuylkill could rise to nearly 14 feet Tuesday night, Fire Commissioner Adam Thiel said.
+Overflow from the Christina River in Delaware was causing major flooding … [T]he Schuylkill could rise to nearly 14 feet Tuesday night, Fire Commissioner Adam Thiel said.
 Flood stage is around 11 feet.
 Rescue workers have already been around the river to rescue people.
 Later Tuesday, images from SkyForce 10 showed the river spilling into roads.
 Upstream of the city, waters in the Schuylkill could rise up to 19 feet.

-Nearly 300,000 people have lost power in Bucks, Chester, Delaware, Montgomery and Philadelphia counties.
+Nearly 300,000 people have lost power in Bucks, Chester, Delaware, Montgomery, and Philadelphia counties.

 This post has been updated throughout.